QUT-DV25: A Dataset for Dynamic Analysis of Next-Gen Software Supply Chain Attacks: Introduction

 \section{Introduction}

-The exponential growth of Open-Source Software (OSS) has introduced significant cybersecurity challenges, particularly in detecting sophisticated software supply chain attacks targeting ecosystems like PyPI~\cite{ossra2024, HIPAAJournal2025}.
+The exponential growth of Open-Source Software (OSS) has introduced significant cybersecurity challenges, particularly in detecting sophisticated software supply chain attacks targeting ecosystems like the Python Package Index (PyPI)~\cite{ossra2024, HIPAAJournal2025}.
 PyPI hosts over 620,000 packages and facilitates billions of daily downloads, underscoring its central role in modern software development~\cite{pypi, pypistats}.
 However, its open nature and rapid scalability have made it a prime target for adversaries~\cite{hybrid_samaana_2024}.
 As of July 2024, 1.2\% of total PyPI packages have been identified as malicious, highlighting growing security concerns~\cite{snyksecurity, nvdnist, VirusTotal, blackduck2024}.
-These attacks are becoming more common as multi-stage threats that exploit vulnerabilities in OSS, including typosquatting, malware execution, remote access, and dynamic payload generation~\cite{phishing_ori_2023, hackernews2024, checkmarx2024}.
+These attacks are becoming more common as multi-stage threats that exploit vulnerabilities in the OSS ecosystem, including typosquatting, malware execution, remote access, and dynamic payload generation~\cite{phishing_ori_2023, hackernews2024, checkmarx2024}.
 Such threats compromise the core security principles of confidentiality, integrity, and availability~\cite{HIPAAJournal2025, 9740718}.
 Existing defense mechanisms, such as host-based firewalls and signature or rule-based malware scanners, struggle to counter these threats due to their inability to adapt to evolving, multi-stage adversarial tactics and their limited capacity for granular behavioral code analysis~\cite{zheng2024robust, phpass2024, martini2019python3dateutil}.
-As a result, Malicious Detection Systems (MDS) have emerged as critical safeguards for the OSS ecosystem, using ML methods to identify and mitigate next-gen attacks~\cite{metadata_halder_2024, static_ruohonen_2021, hybrid_damodaran_2022}.
+As a result, Malicious Detection Systems (MDS) have emerged as critical safeguards for the OSS ecosystem, using Machine Learning (ML) or Deep Learning (DL) models to identify and mitigate next-gen attacks~\cite{metadata_halder_2024, ruohonen2021large, hybrid_damodaran_2022}.

 The effectiveness of MDSs relies on their detection performance metrics, which require evaluation against comprehensive datasets containing both benign and malicious package behaviors ~\cite{metadata_halder_2024, hybrid_samaana_2024}.
 Widely adopted metadata and static dataset benchmarks, such as the PyPI Malware Registry~\cite{guo2023empirical}, Backstabber’s Knife Collection~\cite{ohm2020backstabbers}, DataDog~\cite{datadog2023malicious}, and PyPIGuard~\cite{iqbal2025pypiguard}, have served as standards for MDS validation.
 However, recent studies highlight critical limitations in these datasets~\cite{hybrid_samaana_2024, hybrid_afianian_2020}.
 For instance, metadata datasets capture only package details like descriptions and author profiles, while static datasets focus on code attributes such as function signatures and import statements, without executing packages during installation or post-installation~\cite{metadata_halder_2024, hybrid_samaana_2024}.
 This omission severely limits their ability to detect dynamic threats such as typosquatting, remote access activation, and install-time-specific payload generation~\cite{zheng2024robust, phpass2024, martini2019python3dateutil}.
 Hybrid datasets, which combine static and metadata features, partially address some threats but still fail to detect most of these threats, as they lack visibility into complex behaviors that occur during install-time and post-install-time~\cite{hybrid_damodaran_2022, hybrid_afianian_2020}.
 These limitations in existing datasets undermine the reliability of performance metrics, raising concerns about the generalizability of MDS evaluations to next-gen OSS supply chain attacks.